mhwewe/WarFrame-Prices/README.md

 9- maybe add a button next to the item name that opens the candle chart of price history

+10- Add auto refresh for all of the  items, also add a way to customize how long every refresh takes with the minimum of once per 5 seconds(so that the app does not crash)

 What I learned: